Hung I-Hsiang: Biography

 After he had studied with Chang for several years, Hung often led classes for Chang.
 Because the internal martial arts were still very new in Taiwan, many curious people would come to test Chang's skill.
 Hung said that Chang would often send him out to show the visitors what the internal styles were all about.
 Many martial artists in Taiwan remember Hung as being someone who was involved in many fights, both in and out of the martial arts studio.

+Besides Chang Chun-Feng, Hung also studied in depth with Chen Pan-Ling in the 99 taijiquan form and benefited from Chen's comments on his xingyiquan and baguazhang.